 - Install birdbaths, water features and statues or drain and fix leaky water features and faulty pumps.

 - Repair damaged garden tools and service and sharpen pruning tools in preparation for the big prune!

 - Construct the paths and lay the paving you’ve been meaning to.

 - Find a cosy corner in the wonderful winter sun and work on ideas and plans for next season.

-If you’re not a winter baby, don’t fret… Winter Solstice (21st of June) is just around the corner.
-That’s when we start tipping over here in the South… days get a wee bit longer and we, slowly, but surely, start moving towards spring.
+If you’re not a winter baby, don’t fret… Winter Solstice (on the 21st of June) is just around the corner.
+That’s when we start tipping over here in the South… days get a wee bit longer and we, slowly but surely, start moving towards spring.
 Now isn’t that something to look forward to!